linhhoang-ex/linhhoang-ex.github.io/_pages/about.md

 I am a second-year PhD candidate in the Graduate School of Computer Science and Engineering, University of Aizu, Japan.
 I am a member of the [Computer Communications Laboratory](http://web-ext.u-aizu.ac.jp/labs/ce-cc/) under the supervision of Professor [Anh T. PHAM](https://u-aizu.ac.jp/~pham/).

 My interests include statistics, data analysis, and data-driven forecasting.
-I am passionate and curious about finding insights from large-scale data and developing data-driven solutions to real-world problems.
+I am passionate and curious about finding insights from large-scale data and developing data-driven solutions to business problems.

 ## Education